Wide powertrain selection; smooth, quiet driving experience; good looks

 Interior showing its age; some rivals have a little more flair

-The 2019 Mercedes-Benz GLE-Class SUV comes as differently equipped versions according to the drivetrain.
+The 2018 Mercedes-Benz GLE-Class SUV comes differently equipped according to the drivetrain.

-The GLE 400 4Matic ($56,695) has 19-inch alloy wheels, dual-zone automatic climate control, push-button start, remote start, LED daytime running lights, a rearview camera, rain-sensing wipers, heated front seats, synthetic leather upholstery (much better than it sounds), driver's-seat memory settings, a leather-wrapped steering wheel, a power tailgate, roof rails, self-dimming rearview and driver's-side mirrors, an 8-in center screen with Mercedes-Benz's proprietary Comand infotainment system, Bluetooth phone and audio connectivity, a 4G LTE Wi-Fi, 8-speaker audio setup, HD Radio, two USB ports, forward-collision mitigation, side-curtain airbags, Crosswind Assist and a driver drowsiness monitor.
+The GLE 350 ($53,195) has 19-inch alloy wheels, dual-zone automatic climate control, push-button start, remote start, LED daytime running lights, a rearview camera, rain-sensing wipers, heated front seats, synthetic leather upholstery (much better than it sounds), driver's-seat memory settings, a leather-wrapped steering wheel, a power lift gate, roof rails, self-dimming rearview and driver's-side mirrors, an 8-in center screen with Mercedes-Benz's proprietary Comand infotainment system, Bluetooth phone and audio connectivity, 4G LTE Wi-Fi, an 8-speaker audio setup, HD Radio, a USB port, forward-collision mitigation, side curtain airbags, Crosswind Assist and a driver-drowsiness monitor.

-Premium 2 builds on Premium 1 with LED lighting inside and out, active high beams, heated/cooled cupholders, a rear center armrest pass-through hatch and sunshades for the rear side windows.
+The Premium 2 builds on the Premium 1 with LED lighting inside and out, active high beams, heated/cooled cupholders, a rear center armrest pass-through hatch and sunshades for the rear side windows.

-The high-performance Mercedes-AMG GLE 63 ($104,045 for the regular model; $111,195 for the S) adds front and rear parking sensors, adaptive LED headlights, automatic high beams, a 360-degree camera system, automated parallel parking, enhanced leather upholstery, plus shift paddles and pedals made from aluminum.
+The high-performance Mercedes-AMG GLE 63 ($103,545 for the regular model; $110,695 for the S) adds front and rear parking sensors, adaptive LED headlights, automatic high beams, a 360-degree camera system, automated parallel parking, enhanced leather upholstery and aluminum shift paddles and pedals.

-Many features are available in lower models that come standard at higher trim levels.
-Other options include a panoramic sunroof, tri-zone automatic climate control, heated rear seats, a heated steering wheel, rear-seat entertainment system, Bang & Olufsen Beosound audio system and massaging front seats.
+Many features that come standard in higher trim levels are available as options in lower models.
+Other options include a panoramic sunroof, tri-zone automatic climate control, heated rear seats, a heated steering wheel, a rear-seat entertainment system, a Bang & Olufsen Beosound audio system and massaging front seats.

 |Basic||4 Years/50,000 Miles|